 RLO Take

-The NBA's New $76 Billion TV Deal: Great for the League, Complicated for Everyone Else
+The NBA's $76 Billion TV Deal: Great for Everyone Except the Fan Watching at Home

 Fan CostFragmented across three platforms.
 Fans who want to watch all games will need multiple subscriptions.
-Total cost is meaningfully higher than the old cable bundle.
+Total annual cost is meaningfully higher than the old cable bundle for full coverage.

 Verdict